ergest/sql_patterns/Book/chap2.md

 ## Concept 1: Granularity
 Granularity (also known as the grain of the table) is a measure of the level of detail that determines an individual row in a table or view.
 This is extremely important when it comes to joining and aggregating data.

 A *finely grained* table means a high level of detail like one row per transaction at the millisecond level.

 A *coarse grained* table means an aggregated level of detail like count of all transactions per day, week or month.

+You can think of granularity as a sliding scale:
+More unique rows, more detail <=====> More aggregated rows, less detail.

 Granularity is usually expressed as the column (or combination of columns) that makes up a unique row.